brainstormforce/wp-surefeedback-cloud/README.md

 ## Description ##

-This is the Child plugin for [SureFeedback](https://surefeedback.com)
+This is the Client plugin for [SureFeedback](https://surefeedback.com)

 The SureFeedback plugin lets you collect sticky note-style feedback on page designs and web projects.
 It’s so easy to use.
 Clients can select specific areas of your design, point, click, and type constructive comments on top of your mockups and site designs.